Hey fellow comic readers!

 We place emphasis on books that are accessible, and will typically assign either graphic novels or collected volumes that contain around six issues (although this is not a hard and fast rule).
 If there is demand for it, we may explore other formats, such as web comics, etc.

-You'll also get the chance to vote for next month's books!
-We have a 'pass the torch' system in place so that each month, two specific members will have the honor of choosing the books.
-More details will be given in the meeting if you have any questions.
+You'll also get the chance to suggest and vote for next month's books!
+We have a 'pass the torch' system in place.
+More details will be given during the meeting.

 A lot of our books will be available digitally, as well as from libraries.
 We aim to accommodate you in whatever way you prefer to read your comics.

-Written by Garth Ennis, illustrated by Steve Epting
+Written by Grant Morrison, illustrated by Darick Robertson

-Written by George Takei, illustrated by Justin Eisinger
+Written by Tim Seeley, illustrated by Stephen Molnar